K-Phoen/blog/content/posts/clusters-and-data-sharding-introducing-rendezvous-hashing.md

 This algorithm is pretty similar to the "hashtable-style" one in the sense where it relies on hash functions to map objects to servers.

-The main difference lies on how you map a key to a server.
+The main difference lies in how you map a key to a server.
 Instead of hashing the key and using a <code>mod</code> to select the server, the hash number is considered as a weight.
 This makes the whole process almost immune to cluster changes.